-The following table sets forth total pro forma tariff sales generated for the six-month period ended June 30, 2020 and the years ended December 31, 2019 and December 31, 2018, as if the arrangements under the Project Documents in respect of the Lease and the Tariff had been in place between ADNOC and AssetCo since January 1, 2018.
-The tariff sales are calculated as volume transported in mmbtu per day multiplied by 365 for the year, or 182 for the six-month period, multiplied by U.S.\$0.57 per mmbtu.
+The following table sets forth total pro forma tariff sales generated for the years ended December 31, 2020, December 31, 2019 and December 31, 2018, as if the arrangements under the Project Documents in respect of the Lease and the Tariff had been in place between ADNOC and AssetCo since January 1, 2018.
+The tariff sales are calculated as volume transported in mmbtu per day multiplied by 365 for the year, or 182 for the sixmonth period, multiplied by U.S.\$0.57 per mmbtu.